Sahafatra

 The Sahafatra, also known as Safatra, are an ethnic group of Madagascar inhabiting the mountainous part of Atsimo Atsinanana region.

 Location

 The Sahafatra are found mostly in the district of Vondrozo.

 Recognition

-The Sahafatra like the Masikoro, Mikea and the Vorimo aren't included in the 18 officially recognized tribes of Madagascar despite being a full-fledged ethnic group.
+The Sahafatra like the Masikoro, Mikea and the Vorimo are not included in the 18 officially recognized tribes of Madagascar despite being a full-fledged ethnic group.
 They are considered as part of Tanala, Antesaka or Bara.

 History

 A letter from De Faye in 1668 mentioned the Sahafatra in a conflict between them and the Antesaka.